 Once your child finishes a book, ask them to retell the story to you in their own words.
 This will help them recall and organize the information they read and identify key plot points and characters.

-Stop halfway through a read-aloud and ask your child to predict what’ll happen next.
+Stop halfway through a read-aloud session and ask your child to predict what will happen next.
 Then, have them draw a picture related to their prediction.
-It could be the character in a new setting or a new conflict.
+It could be the character in a new setting or a new situation.

-Discuss any clues or evidence in the text that lead them to their prediction.
-Then, after you finish the book, compare their prediction to what happened.
+Discuss any clues or evidence in the text that led them to their prediction.
+Then, after you finish the book, compare their prediction to what actually happened in the story.

 Encourage your child to keep a reading journal where they can write down their thoughts, questions, and connections as they read.